gidra5/webgpu-raytracing/research/Rendering equation.md

 https://www.iryoku.com/aacourse/
 https://www.reddit.com/r/GraphicsProgramming/s/f26q2kQi56
 ### Depth of field

-https://blog.demofox.org/2018/07/04/pathtraced-depth-of-field-bokeh/
+Depth of Field (DoF) is lens artifact, caused by misplaced imaging plane relative to focus point.
+Due to that we see a blurred image. https://blog.demofox.org/2018/07/04/pathtraced-depth-of-field-bokeh/
 ### Motion blur
 In addition to sensor area, aperture and wavelength integrals required for wavelength-to-rgb conversion for a camera, we also need to integrate over exposure time to get motion blur effects, and... well... total exposure.